apache/dubbo-website/content/en/blog/news/dubbo-32-release.md

 ### Compatibility

-For the vast majority of users, upgrading to Dubbo 3.2.0 is completely smooth, and only needs to modify the version of the dependent package.
+For the vast majority of users, upgrading to Dubbo 3.2.0 is completely smooth, requiring only version modifications of the dependency packages.

-1. Enhancement of serialization verification logic (**important**)
+1. Enhanced serialization verification logic (**Important**)

-   As mentioned above, in Dubbo 3.2.0 version, Dubbo will enable the strong verification of the serialization whitelist by default to improve the security of Dubbo and avoid the problem of remote command execution.
-The current mechanism automatically trusts some classes through the package name recursive mechanism, but for some users who use generics and may have incomplete scanning, we recommend that you upgrade to Dubbo 3.1.9 or add `-Ddubbo.application.serialize- check-status=WARN` configuration.
-After observing for a period of time (via logs and QoS commands), if no security alarm is triggered, you can configure the strong check mode.
+   As mentioned earlier, in Dubbo 3.2.0, serialization whitelist strong validation will be enabled by default to enhance Dubbo's security and prevent remote command execution issues.
+The existing mechanism automatically trusts some classes through package name recursion, but for users using generics or those who may have incomplete scans, we recommend upgrading to Dubbo 3.1.9 or adding the `-Ddubbo.application.serialize-check-status=WARN` configuration.
+After monitoring for a period (using logs, QoS commands), if no security alerts are triggered, you may configure the strong validation mode.

-   For the configuration of custom whitelist, please refer to `Documentation/SDK Manual/Java SDK/Advanced Features and Usage/Improve Security/Class Inspection Mechanism` on the official website for configuration.
+   For configuring custom whitelists, please refer to the official website’s documentation under `Documentation / SDK Manual / Java SDK / Advanced Features and Usage / Enhancing Security / Class Check Mechanism`.

-2. Modification of default serialization
+2. Default serialization modification

-   Starting from version 3.2.0 of Dubbo, the default serialization method is switched from `hessian2` to `fastjson2`.
-For applications upgraded to 3.2.0, Dubbo will automatically try to use `fastjson2` for serialization.
-Please note that whether it is the client or the server, as long as one end has not been upgraded to 3.2.0, it will be downgraded to `hessian2` serialization to ensure compatibility.
+   Starting from version 3.2.0, the default serialization method switches from `hessian2` to `fastjson2`.
+For applications upgrading to 3.2.0, Dubbo will try to utilize `fastjson2` for serialization automatically.
+Please note, if either the client or server has not yet upgraded to 3.2.0, `hessian2` serialization will be used to ensure compatibility.

-3. Push short protection is disabled by default
+3. Default disabling of empty push protection

-   The purpose of push empty protection is that when the registration center fails and actively pushes empty addresses, Dubbo keeps the last batch of provider information to ensure service availability.
-However, in most cases, even if the registry fails, empty addresses will not be pushed, only in some special cases.
-If push short protection is turned on, it will have a greater impact on Dubbo's Fallback logic, heartbeat logic, etc., and bring troubles to developers when using Dubbo.
+   The objective of empty push protection is to retain the last batch of provider information when the registry encounters issues and actively pushes empty addresses to ensure service availability.
+However, in most cases, even when the registry fails, empty addresses are not pushed; special circumstances are required.
+Enabling this protection could significantly impact Dubbo's fallback logic and heartbeat logic, causing inconvenience to developers using Dubbo.

-   If you need to enable empty protection in the production environment to achieve high availability, you can configure `dubbo.application.enable-empty-protection` to `true`.
-However, please note that it is known that turning on the push protection will cause the server application to roll back to the original version after upgrading from `2.6.x` and `2.7.x` versions that only support interface-level service discovery to `3.x` An exception occurs, which may cause the service call to fail in extreme cases.
+   If you require empty push protection for high availability in production environments, you may configure `dubbo.application.enable-empty-protection` to `true`.
+However, please be aware that enabling empty push protection may cause issues when rolling back server applications from only interface-level service discovery in versions `2.6.x`, `2.7.x` to the original version after upgrading to `3.x`, potentially leading to service invocation failures.

-## Summarize
+## Conclusion

-Dubbo 3.2 is a very important version, it brings many new features and improvements, making Dubbo more powerful and easy to use.
-We are very grateful for the support and contributions of the community, and hope that everyone can experience Dubbo 3.2 as soon as possible and enjoy the convenience and advantages it brings.
+Dubbo 3.2 is a highly significant version that brings many new features and enhancements, making Dubbo more powerful and user-friendly.
+We express our sincere gratitude to the community for their support and contributions, and we hope everyone can experience Dubbo 3.2 soon, enjoying the conveniences and advantages it offers.